person-al/person-al.github.io/_posts/2026-03-30-🌰-what-is-your-unicorn-hair.md

 This scene stuck with me as a child: how could Ella's mom not eat the hair?
 She knew it was critical to her health.
 How could she be okay dying?

-As an adult...it feels more like an apt metaphor for adult decision-making.
+As an adult...it feels more like an apt metaphor for human decision-making.
+No matter how old we get, it's incredibly hard for us to connect short-term inconvenience to long-term exponential impact.
 Vaping, exercise, eating vegetables, vitamin D supplements for infants.
 What is your unicorn hair?
 The thing you know is healthy and necessary, but is inconvenient enough that you're convinced it doesn't matter _that_ much.
 Not in _your_ case.

 **Info**:
 - **Source/Inspiration:** _Ella Enchanted_ - **Related to:**